Petersfield School

-The Petersfield School (TPS) is located in Petersfield, Hampshire, in southern England.
-The school opened on 20 June 1958 and remains the only state-funded secondary school in Petersfield.
-It received Arts College status in September 2004, and became an academy in July 2011.
+The Petersfield School (TPS) is a coeducational secondary school with academy status in Petersfield, Hampshire, England.
+Established on 20 June 1958, it is the town's only state-funded secondary school and serves Petersfield and the surrounding villages.
+The school was awarded specialist Arts College status in September 2004 before converting to academy status in July 2011.
+It is also recognised for its extracurricular provision, particularly in outdoor education, the Duke of Edinburgh's Award, and the Combined Cadet Force.

 History

 The school first opened on 20 June 1958 with an original enrolment of 400 pupils.
 This has since increased to an enrolment of 1,200 pupils in 2010.
 It received Arts College status in September 2004 with the opening of a new studio called The Studio @ TPS.

 In 2007, the school planned to create an all-weather AstroTurf pitch for association football and rugby, as well as two tennis courts, four hard courts, three cricket pitches, two cricket nets, and new changing rooms.
 The plan formed part of a sale of school land to Tesco, to allow expansion of its store next to TPS.
 Tesco planned to increase the store's floor space by 1,550 square metres and create a new loading area for lorries as part of its online shopping service.
 One joint application for planning permission was made for both the sports pitch and the store expansion.
 This decision was described as "manipulation and blackmail" by Kenneth Hick, a member of the Petersfield Town Council.
 East Hampshire District Council defended the joint application by arguing that: "The two parts of the application are inextricably linked.
 Without the sale of part of its playing fields, the school would be unable to progress the sports facility improvements, and without the land, the extension to the Tesco store cannot be brought forward."

 Planning permission for the new development was granted on 5 June 2008.
 Permission was also later given to remove an ancient oak tree as part of the development, and consent was made by the Secretary of State for Education and Skills for the sale of school land to Tesco.
 The AstroTurf pitch was completed in March 2010, with the expectation that all the new facilities were to be complete and open for use by September 2010.